Calan Williams: 2021

 Williams was retained by Jenzer Motorsport for the 2021 season, this time partnering Pierre-Louis Chovet and Filip Ugran.
 After a tough first round of the season where he finished just outside the points in race 2, Williams broke through for his maiden FIA Formula 3 podium and points finish at Le Castellet.
 Williams qualified on reverse pole for Race 1, where he finished third after trading places for the lead and podium spots throughout the race.
 Williams followed it up with another points finish in race 2, finishing tenth.
-In race 3 he finished in his starting grid spot of 12th after the rain-affected race.
-The Australian's next points finish came at the Red Bull Ring, where he ended up ninth in sunday's race.
+In Race 3 he finished in his starting grid spot of 12th after the rain-affected race.
+The Australian's next points finish came at the Red Bull Ring, where he ended up ninth in Sunday's race.
 In the following two rounds Williams would be unable to score points, and at the Circuit de Spa-Francorchamps he was involved in a collision with Amaury Cordeel in the Eau Rouge-Radillion complex.
 Both drivers escaped the impact without injuries.
 Williams finished the season without scoring any more points and ended up 19th in the standings, having been the highest-scoring Jenzer driver that season.

 FIA Formula 2 Championship

-2022

 In January 2022, it was announced that Williams will drive for Trident in the 2022 season of the FIA Formula 2 Championship.
 Having qualified twelfth on debut, he proceeded to have an uneventful first race, finishing 15th whilst teammate Richard Verschoor was victorious.
 In the Bahrain feature race Williams started the race well, getting up to sixth by the end of the first lap and staying in the points after his pit stop.
 However, after a safety car was called late in the race Williams pitted for new tyres, but was forced to retire from the race after the team hadn't fitted a tyre on the car properly, leaving it to bounce off after the Australian had left his pit box.
 At the following round in Saudi Arabia, Williams managed to qualify in seventh place, giving him the opportunity to start the sprint race from the second row.
 He would end up losing one position, finishing fourth and thus scoring his first points in the category.
 A pair of anonymous races at Imola came up next, whereas the round at Barcelona would harbour initial promise, as the Australian qualified tenth, setting him up to start from pole position on Saturday.
 However, a stall on the formation lap prevented Williams from contending for a podium finish.
+Williams was unlucky in the Monaco feature race, running in the points until the last lap, where he and Ayumu Iwasa collided on the last lap.
+He would go on to have a quiet rest of the season, and failed to score any more points.

 In October, Williams and Trident parted ways before the season finale in Yas Marina, citing the need to "focus on the next steps of his motorsport career".
+He placed 23rd in the standings, with four points.